outl1ne/nova-blog/README.md

 ### Toggling page draft feature

-Draft feature allows you to create previews of pages before publishing them.
+Draft feature allows you to create previews of resources before publishing them.
 By default this feature is disabled but can be enabled by installing [nova-drafts](https://github.com/optimistdigital/nova-drafts) package.

 ```bash
 composer require optimistdigital/nova-drafts